michael-hartmann/caps/docs/manual/manual.rst

-The computation of the high-temperature limit for the Drude model is based on `G. Bimonte, T. Emig, "Exact Results for Classical Casimir Interactions: Dirichlet and Drude Model in the Sphere-Sphere and Sphere-Plane", Phys.
+The computation of the high-temperature limit for the Drude model is based on `G. Bimonte, T. Emig, "Exact Results for Classical Casimir Interactions: Dirichlet and Drude Model in the Sphere-Sphere and Sphere-Plane Geometry", Phys.
 Rev. Lett.
 109, 160403 (2012) <https://doi.org/10.1103/PhysRevLett.109.160403>`_.

 Basic support for further geometries is provided for the special case of zero